All Episodes

 I watched you.

-We'd watch your show and then go to bed, and I'd get up and anchor the local news.
+We'd watch your show and then go to bed and I'd get up and anchor the local news.

-And now I'm working with you and have been a correspondent for your show, and I'm on your radio show.
+And now I'm working with you and have been a correspondent for your show and I'm on your radio show.

-You've been there eleven years now, right?
+You've been there 11 years now, right?

-Almost eleven.
+Almost 11.

-Almost eleven years.
+Almost 11 years.

-My son's eighteen, my daughter's sixteen.
+My son's 18, my daughter's 16.

 Then they'd pick up something else that was annoying me.